adolfintel/TDF/README.md

 Possible values:
 * `1` (default): block network access using `unshare -nc` (creates a namespace without the network stack)
 * `0`: allow network access
 * `2`: block network access using Firejail if it's installed in the system, otherwise `unshare -nc` will be used.
-This can fix some games that take a long time to load when there is no network stack, such as Death Stranding
+This can fix some games that take a long time to load when there is no network stack, such as Death Stranding.
+Note that Firejail cannot be used if the Steam Runtime is loaded, in this case, `unshare -nc` will be used instead

 __`TDF_BLOCK_BROWSER`__
 Whether to block Wine from opening the system's native web browser or not.
 By default, TDF will block these requests to prevent undesirable data collection, but it can be unblocked if you trust the game you're running or it needs to open some web pages.